 And Viktor Frankl explains it this way:

-Transcendent experiences are some of the some of the most meaningful events in anyone’s life.
+Transcendent experiences are some of the most meaningful events in anyone’s life.
 The memory of such an experience never leaves you.

-- One, you forget who you are, losing all your sense of self (‘ego-death’).
+- One, you forget who you are, losing all your sense of self (also called ego-death).

 - Two, you feel a deep level of connection to everyone and everything in the world.

 We also know transcendence as awe.
 Find out more about The Little-Known Power of Awe.

 Watch Emily Esfahani Smith’s insightful TED talk: “There is more to life than being happy.”